Makerspace use guidelines

 In order to maximize access to the 3D printers, all 3D printing jobs should be designed to take 4 hours or less.
 Longer prints are allowed with approval from full-time makerspace staff.

-For safety purposes, 3D print jobs must finish printing by 7pm (Bio-Medical Library Makerspace) or 1 hour before close (Walter Library Breakerspace).
+For safety purposes, 3D print jobs must finish printing by 7pm (Health Sciences Library Makerspace) or 1 hour before close (Walter Library Breakerspace).

 3D printer users must be physically present in the makerspace for the first 30 minutes of their print job in order to ensure the job is printing correctly, unless special permission is received from full-time makerspace staff.